 Laparoscopic gastric sleeve surgery is a weight loss procedure using 1 to 5 small incisions on the abdomen to remove a large portion of the stomach.
 Here we will show you how gastric sleeve scars look following surgery and the steps you can take to reduce them.

-- Single-Incision Laparoscopic Surgery (SILS) – Uses one single, small incision, typically inside of the belly button
+- Single-incision Laparoscopic Surgery (SILS) – Uses one single, small hole, typically inside of the belly button

-- Laparoscopic Gastric Sleeve Surgery – The standard gastric sleeve, uses between 3 to 5 (typically 5) small incision across the abdomen.
+- Laparoscopic Sleeve Gastrectomy – The standard gastric sleeve, uses between 3 to 5 (typically 4) tiny incisions across the abdomen

-Dependent on the type of gastric sleeve procedure, the size of the incisions are about an inch long in different sections of the abdomen.
+Dependent on the type of gastric sleeve operation, the size and site of the incisions vary.
+In the standard vertical sleeve gastrectomy, the incisions are about an inch long (3 mm to 15 mm) in different sections of the abdomen – mostly in the lower left quadrant.

 The number of surgical incisions administered is dependent on surgeon experience.
-For many qualified surgeons, the better the patient does on the pre-op diet could mean fewer incisions needed to complete the surgery.
+For many qualified surgeons, the better the patient does on the pre-op diet could mean fewer cuts needed to complete the surgery.

 This makes the single incision a viable option for patients who want minimal scarring.